 The book of K. Pryor is not part of the exam.

-Consultation of the exam will take place at a plenary session some weeks after the exam (the date of which will be announced at a later date).
+Consultation of the exam will take place some weeks after the exam (date and location will be announced on Brightspace).

 1) Introduction to Personality, Clinical & Health Psychology.
 Leiden University Custom Edition McGrawHill.
-This includes ‘Connect’: a smart book and interactive learning.
-The custom published book is available at labyrint and studystore (details will be shared on Brightspace).
+This eBook is purchased with access to Connect, an online environment that includes practice questions for the exam.
+The custom published eBook can be purchased online (details will be shared on Brightspace).

 In addition, the following book is assigned for the work group sessions: